mkhalil1998/EC601_Group_Project/README.md

 **Architectures & Results**
 ---------------------------

 We were able to sucessfully train three models, one of which is the state of the art models.
 We show the training and validation results.
-Visit [VQA-Sprint2.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint2.pdf) for more details.

 ### Model 1: Visual Question Answering(https://arxiv.org/pdf/1505.00468.pdf).